zmike/zmike.github.io/_posts/2023-04-14-adventures-in-linking.md

 If anyone has other ideas, [post here](https://github.com/zmike/zmike.github.io/pull/1) about it.

+EDIT: Thanks to a [brilliant suggestion](https://github.com/zmike/zmike.github.io/pull/1#issuecomment-1508645281) by the *other* Rhys Perry, I've activated [giscus](https://giscus.app/) for comments.
+Took about 2 mins.
+Does it work?
+We'll see.

 ## Main Topic
 After this boring procedural opening, let's get to something exciting that nobody blogs about: shader linking.